Coverage correlation: detecting singular dependencies between random variables: Proof of main results

-The desired result follows by combining the above four vacancy difference bounds under the coupling. \end{proof} We are now in a position to prove Theorem~\ref{Thm:populationlimit}. \begin{proof}[Proof of Theorem~\ref{Thm:populationlimit}] Let $F_X$ and $F_Y$ be the distribution functions of random variables $X$ and $Y$, respectively.
+\begin{proof}[Proof of Theorem~\ref{Thm:populationlimit}] Let $F_X$ and $F_Y$ be the distribution functions of random variables $X$ and $Y$, respectively.
 By Lemma~\ref{Lemma:DataProcessing} and the fact that the coverage correlation is preserved under monotonic transformation of $X$ and $Y$, we may replace $(X_i, Y_i)_{i\in[n]}$ by $(F_X(X_i), F_Y(Y_i))_{i\in[n]}$ and assume without loss of generality that $P^X = P^Y = \mathrm{Unif}[0,1]$, so that $P^{(X,Y)}$ is simply a copula.

-By Lebesgue--Radon--Nikodym decomposition, we can write $dP^{(X,Y)} = h\, d\mathrm{vol} + d\nu$ for some measurable function $h$ and a measure $\nu$ singular with respect to the Lebesgue measure.
+By Lebesgue--Radon--Nikodym decomposition, we can write $\mathrm{d}P^{(X,Y)} = h\, \mathrm{d}\mathrm{vol} + \mathrm{d}\nu$ for some measurable function $h$ and a measure $\nu$ singular with respect to the Lebesgue measure.
 Fix $\epsilon > 0$.
 For all sufficiently large integer $N$, we can find a function $\tilde h$ piecewise constant on each $Q_{j,k}:=[(j-1)/N, j/N)\times [(k-1)/N, k/N)$ such that $\int |h-\tilde h|\, d\vol\leq \epsilon$ (for instance, $\tilde h$ can be defined to be equal to the mean value of $h$ in each $Q_{j,k}$ and the claim follows from the Lebesgue Differentiation Theorem and Dominated Convergence Theorem).
 Since $P^{(X,Y)}$, and hence also $\nu$, is Radon, and in particular inner regular, we can find a compact set $K$ with Lebesgue measure 0 in $[0,1]^2$ such that $\nu(K^{\mathrm{c}}) \leq \epsilon$.
 By possibly increasing $N$, we may also assume that